Research & trials

 Conducted at: Neuromuscular Clinic at Perth Children’s Hospital

-Outcomes from project: A brief assessment of each child is undertaken which provides insight into the patient’s capacity for normal physical function and informs the type of therapies and supports the patient requires.
-Those who are more significantly impacted are offered separate appointments where a lengthier assessment is completed.
+Outcomes from project: A brief assessment of each child is undertaken, providing insight into the patient’s capacity for normal physical function and informing the type of therapies and supports required.
+Those who are more significantly impacted are offered separate appointments, where a more detailed assessment is completed.

 Duration of project: February 2020 - current